 Supervision areas of focus will include a strong intention of looking at self of therapist, signature themes present in case conceptualization and diagnosis, intentionality around systemic oppressions present in societal discourses around race, gender, ability, and sexual orientation, and examination of hurtful discourse about families, individuals, and systems.

 I have a strong interest in examining cases from a narrative, IFS, and developmental trauma or relational addiction and relational avoidance framework.
 I also think supervision needs to be a place of being light-hearted and supported even in the face of weighty and important topics.
-Group supervision will be forming soon with openings on Tuesday mornings and Saturday mornings.
-There are also some ongoing and new opportunities for individual and dyad supervision.
-Please contact Shawn Neel for more details or to find the right group or experience for you.

 Click below to download the Consent and Supervision agreement in PDF format.